lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-smart-card-authentication.md

 However, some load balancers or reverse proxies include a feature called 'Certificate Forwarding', where the load balancer validates the certificate, and passes the user's public key along as a header to the backend server (in this case, Access Manager).

-This option allows you to specifiy a header which Access Manager will use to extract user certificates from for authentication.
+This option allows you to specify a header which Access Manager will use to extract user certificates from for authentication.

 It is important to note that, unless properly secured, any user may send this header to the Access Manager server - allowing impersonation.
 Therefore, Access Manager requires that you specify particular load balancers or proxies you expect to be using this feature.
 By default, even when enabled, Access Manager will reject all certificate headers unless the allowlists are populated.